Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Manually release your pot once it’s done and add the ham.
 Stir and let sit for a couple of minutes for the ham to warm through.
 Add salt and pepper, if desired, and enjoy!

-15 Bean Soup Recipe Tips
+15 Bean Soup Recipes Tips

 - You can saute the veggies before for a couple minutes before adding the other ingredients, if preferred, but it’s not necessary for the best flavor.